|Available Speeches and Presentations

 - Employer and business coalitions

-Presentations can take a wide variety of formats from a half an hour keynote address, to a full day program of seven hours on fraud and abuse, or managed care, or moving meaningfully and practically to improve quality.
+Presentations can take a wide variety of formats from a half hour keynote address, to a full day program of seven hours.
 All can be customized for specific purposes and contexts.

 The following are timely, popular topics: